Pench Tiger Reserve: Research in Pench

-Long-term research in Pench was initiated by the study on the interactions between wild animal and their habitat in the Pench Sanctuary by Shukla (1990).
+Long-term research in Pench was initiated by the study on the interactions between wild animal and their n the Pench Sanctuary by Shukla (1990).
 This was followed by a tiger-prey estimation study by Karanth and Nichols (1998).
 Since 1995 the Wildlife Institute of India has initiated a series of studies beginning with a long-term radio telemetry study on the gaur (Bos frontalis) (Sankar et al. 2000a), followed by the creation of a spatial mapping database for the Tiger Reserve (Sankar et al. 2000b).

 Short-term Master's studies at the Wildlife Institute of India increased the knowledge on avifauna (Jayapal 1997), wild herbivores (Acharya 1997) tiger food habits and the diversity and distribution of the avifauna in Pench Tiger Reserve.

 Threats

 Wildlife in Pench Tiger Reserve is threatened by poaching gangs working in and around Pench Tiger Reserve.
 In 2016, a tigress and her cubs were killed by poisoning.
 Another notorious series of incidents occurred in 2017.

+Pench Tiger Reserve is under growing pressure from poaching, encroachment, grazing and forest degradation, which together threaten tiger habitat and prey populations.
+Recent research from PTR Maharashtra recorded livestock grazing across 15.33% of the reserve area, showing heavy human use disturb grasslands and forest edges.

+Forest destruction increases due to illegal encroachment and converting woodland into farms.
+In the Satpuda–Pench corridor about 180 sq km forest loss linked to mining and encroachments, reducing safe movement routes for wildlife.